 Think of how Psychology Today’s Sarah Greenberg argues that “lifestyle changes can help people manage anxiety and depression and take charge of their mental wellbeing.”
 Or how the American Psychological Association (APA) reflects that in its instructions for psychology teachers.

 What woodworking can do for mental health begins with its foundation as a habit.
 As soon as it becomes one, it can immediately preoccupy the individual – positively and constructively.

 The socializing aspects of woodworking

-Finally, and probably unsurprisingly, woodworking can serve as a socializing tool.
+Finally, and probably unsurprisingly, be it green woodworking or any type of woodworking, it can serve as a socializing tool.
 It doesn’t need to be a component of activity-based group therapy, although NCBI finds that it can also help tremendously.

 It can simply be a hobby through which one can socialize, make friends with shared interests, discuss the intricacies of woodworking, and follow up on each other’s progress.